 Given the increased popularity of Las Coloradas, you are required to visit the pink salt lakes with a guide, which you will be assigned when you enter.
 Swimming at Las Coloradas or even dipping your feet is strictly forbidden and the guides here make sure that everyone follows the rules.
 Because of the pandemic, current visiting times as of April 2021 are limited to 30 minutes per person.
 And yes, they will track the time to make sure you don’t stay longer.

 Las Coloradas is incredibly beautiful and if you have never been to a pink salt lake, you will absolutely love it!
 It is a unique experience and will make for great Instagram photos.
 That being said, creating content here can be a bit challenging given the time limitations.
+Given how far out Las Coloradas is, going on a tour of the pink lakes where your transportation is handled is not a bad idea.

 Tip: The watercolor is most vibrant when it is sunny and when the sun is directly above.
 Make sure you plan your visit on a sunny day as the lakes will appear dull when it is cloudy.
 Be prepared to see a lot of people here.
 It is a very popular place to go to.